-Gain is the best way to collaborate with outside helpers without cluttering the conversation or approval process with your clients.
+Gain is the best way to collaborate with outside helpers without cluttering your clients’ conversation or approval process.

-Gain allows your team to upload files and collaborate on any type of marketing project.
-File Collections can be used to preview and send marketing files such as eBooks, case studies, blog posts and reports for approval in almost all file types, including Adobe Photoshop or Illustrator files, MP4, Microsoft Office files, and more.
+With File Folders, your team can upload and collaborate on any type of marketing project.
+You can preview and send marketing materials such as eBooks, case studies, blog posts, and reports for approval in almost all formats, including Microsoft Office, Adobe files, and more.

-Since File Collections are not directly connected to a specific social channel for publishing, you can give your interns or freelancers a space to share these types of files with your team or to send content ideas to your team.
+Folders are not tied to a specific social channel, so you can give your interns or freelancers a space to share these types of files with your team or to send content ideas to your team.
 They can leave comments and annotations on every file, whether it’s a blog post, social ad mockup, or case study.

-Until the designated approver marks the content as “approved,” your team can endlessly revise content in close collaboration with your interns or freelancers before sending to a client.
-This way, your collaborator learns on the job from your feedback, and your client sees a polished product that is the result of their efforts.
+Until the designated approver marks the content as “approved,” your team can endlessly revise content in close collaboration with your interns or freelancers before sending it to a client.
+This way, your collaborator learns on the job from your feedback, and your client sees a polished result.

-The Gain content calendar allows all contributors to see past content for the accounts they can access.
-Encourage new content contributors to scroll through the past few months of content for your brand or clients so that they can get a feel for the content independently.
-By viewing past content, contributors can learn what type of content you are publishing and how to improve their own copy and ideas.
+The calendar lets all contributors see past content for the accounts they can access.
+Encourage new content contributors to scroll through the past few months of content for your brand or clients so that they can get a feel for the content.
+By viewing past content, contributors can learn what type of content you publish and improve their copy and ideas.

-Remember, nothing your collaborators do on Gain can be published directly, and your clients can’t see any of their work until you approve it.
+Remember, your collaborators can’t publish anything directly, and your clients can’t see any of their work until you approve it.
 Gain will increase your collaboration efforts with outside content creators and improve your content production without sacrificing quality or jeopardizing your client relationships.